Code-Institute-Submissions/BlackJack-1/testing.md

 2. If user presses 'How to Play' the modal pops up with the instructions of the game
     3. User will be able to press the 'X' to exit the modal mode
     4. User will also be able to click off the modal to exit the modal mode
-5. When users click 'Start Game' the game will load
+5. When user clicks 'Start Game' the game will load

 ### Main Game
 1. Scores and table are all 0 and there are no images on board when first entering page